 Local tour operators and community groups use the facilities for tours or educational opportunities.

-Existing infrastructure, such as toilet cassette dump point are located in a sensitive coastal area and inconsistent with use of the area.
+Existing infrastructure, such as toilet cassette dump point, are located in a sensitive coastal area and inconsistent with use of the area.
+The toilet cassette dump point is proposed to be relocated to the Temma Road cattle yards.